Akasaka Station (Tokyo): Station layout

 The station consists of a single island platform serving two tracks.

 History

-The station opened on 20 October 1972.
+The station was opened on 20 October 1972 by the Teito Rapid Transit Authority (TRTA).

-The station facilities were inherited by Tokyo Metro after the privatization of the Teito Rapid Transit Authority (TRTA) in 2004.
+The station facilities were inherited by Tokyo Metro after the privatization of the TRTA in 2004.

 Surrounding area

 The station is located adjacent to the headquarters of Tokyo Broadcasting System Holdings, Inc. Automated platform and on-board announcements identify the station as Akasaka, Akasaka, TBS-mae.